Divorce and separation: The Survival Kit

 If you come to an agreement, talk to your solicitor about how these can be best drafted and finalised.
-It’s better the lawyers write the agreements, as hastily self-written agreements can at times be full of holes and hard to enforce.
+It’s better the lawyers or legal drafters write the agreements, as hastily self-written agreements can at times be full of holes and hard to enforce.

 Your brand new life

 Anyone who is going through divorce has to keep their sights trained on the future.
 Realise that no matter how horrible things are now, ultimately, you and your kids will be okay.
 There is life after divorce and with the proper planning, your single life can be productive, fulfilling and financially secure and stable, as well.

 If you are unable to forgive your ex or yourself, moving on will be a struggle.
 An unforgiving heart is the biggest obstacle to letting go.
 Find true forgiveness and you will live a full and rich life.